 Tl;dr – The Short Answer

-As of July 2019 no web browser available on iOS, including Safari, supports the Web Standards required to record remote interviews on SquadCast.
+As of August 2021 no web browser available on iOS, including Safari, supports the Web Standards required to record remote interviews on SquadCast.
 Apple committed to implementing these Standards in 2004 and is rolling them out in a future iOS update, at which point SquadCast should work as intended on both iOS and Safari.
 We’re all looking forward to this very much and appreciate your patience with the state of Web Standards.
+All other web browsers including Chrome, Firefox, Edge, Opera, and Brave fully support SquadCast on desktop/laptop and Android devices.

 The Long Answer